Marquess Conyngham

 The 2nd Baron Conyngham was succeeded by his eldest twin son, Henry, the third Baron.
-He was a General in the British Army, one of the original 28 Irish Representative Peers, Governor of both County Donegal and County Clare and Lord Steward of the Household.
+He was a General in the British Army, one of the original 28 Irish representative peer, Governor of both County Donegal and County Clare and Lord Steward of the Household.
 He was created Viscount Conyngham, of Mount Charles in the County of Donegal, in 1789, Viscount Mount Charles and Earl Conyngham in 1797, and Viscount Slane, in the County of Meath, Earl of Mount Charles and Marquess Conyngham, of the County of Donegal, in 1816.
 All these titles were in the Peerage of Ireland.
 In 1821 he was also made Baron Minster, of Minster Abbey in the County of Kent, in the Peerage of the United Kingdom, which gave him an automatic seat in the House of Lords.
 He was succeeded by his second but eldest surviving son, Francis, the second Marquess.
 Like his father he was a General in the Army and also held government office as Postmaster General and as Lord Steward of the Household.
 His eldest son, George, the third Marquess, was a Lieutenant-General in the British Army.
 When he died the titles passed to his eldest son Henry, the fourth Marquess.
 He was Vice-Admiral of Ulster.
 Two of his sons, Victor, the fifth Marquess (who was aide-de-camp to Lieutenant General Sir John Grenfell Maxwell during World War I, and who died on 9 November 1918 in York), and Frederick, the sixth Marquess, both succeeded in the titles.
-Frederick's son, Frederick, succeeded him in 1974 as seventh Marquess, followed by his son Henry, the eighth Marquess, in 2009.
+Frederick's son, Frederick, succeeded him in 1974 as seventh Marquess, followed by his son Henry, the eighth Marquess, in 2009, and subsequently Henry's son, Alexander, as the ninth Marquess in June 2025.